Multi-Structural Games and Number of Quantifiers: Interlude: Why Naive Recursion cannot be used to Build up Duplicator Winning Strategies in Games

 Spoiler is going to play his 4th and final round moves from $B$, but first let's see what happens in response to the various Duplicator 3rd round moves (we assume the oblivious strategy).
 The only move that would keep an isomorphism with the 1st $L$ board is a play atop $B(5)$ -- breaking isomorphisms with any $L$ board but the top one.
 But then Spoiler will play $B(6)$ on his 4th move on the same board, and Duplicator will then not be able to keep the isomorphism going with the top $L$ board.
 On the other hand, to maintain an isomorphism with the 2nd $L$ board, Duplicator must play either $B(6)$ or $B(7)$, and in so doing, break an isomorphism with any other $L$ board.
 However, Spoiler will respond with $B(7)$ if $B(6)$ was played, or $B(6)$ if $B(7)$ was played, and Duplicator will have no retort.
 To maintain an isomorphism with the 3rd $L$ board, Duplicator must play $B(9)$ or $B(10)$, again breaking the isomorphism with all other $L$ boards, and Spoiler will respond by playing $B(10)$ if $B(9)$ was played and vice versa.
 Finally, to keep an isomorphism going with the bottom $L$ board, Duplicator must play on top of $B(8)$, again breaking the isomorphisms with other $L$ boards.
 But then Spoiler plays $B(9)$ and Duplicator cannot respond.

 Thus, trying to replicate the $5$ \vs $4$ strategy to the right of $B(5)$/$L(5)$ and mimicking play on top of or to the left of $B(5)$/$L(5)$ does not work for Duplicator.
 When Spoiler played on top of $L(5)$ for one of his 3rd round moves, he was utilizing a move that was \textit{not} available to him in the $5$ \vs $4$ game.
-He \textit{did} have the option to play on top of $L(6)$ (which was labeled $L(1)$ in the $5$ \vs $4$ game) -- but playing on top of $L(5)$ has a subtly stronger effect than playing on top of $L(6)$ -- since it forces Duplicator to break an additional isomorphism if she plays a move that keeps an isomorphism with the board in which $L(6)$ was played.
+He \textit{did} have the option to play on top of $L(6)$ (which was labeled $L(1)$ in the $5$ \vs $4$ game) -- but doing so would have duplicated the isomorphism type of the bottom board.
+Playing on top of $L(5)$ has stronger effect since if Duplicator is to maintain isomorphisms with both the top and bottom boards, she cannot do it on a single board on the left, she must make a copy and maintain an isomorphism with the top-right board in one copy, and maintain an isomorphism with the bottom-right board in the other copy.

-Before moving on, it is worth noting that it was not strictly necessary for Spoiler to play on top of $L(5)$ on the top $L$ board on his 3rd move -- any move on $L(1)$--$L(4)$ would have worked just as well.
+Before moving on, it is worth noting that it was not strictly necessary for Spoiler to play on top of $L(5)$ on the 1st $L$ board on his 3rd move -- any move on $L(1)$--$L(4)$ would have worked just as well.
 See Figure \ref{fig:10_vs_9_recursion_attempt3b}.

 For Duplicator to maintain an isomorphism with the top $L$ board she will have to move on $B(1)$--$B(4)$, again breaking the isomorphisms with any other $L$ boards, and Spoiler can then pick $B(6)$ on his 4th move, breaking any hope for an isomorphism with the 1st board.